Contact Us

 Jerimoth, “The Necromancer”

-Provenance: Bone dust from a reanimated skeleton
+Splinter: Bone dust from a reanimated skeleton

 Jerimoth’s ghastly visage is indicative of the company he most commonly keeps: the dead.
 A skilled necromancer able to manipulate a myriad of skeletal constucts, he appears a grisly character.
 But despite his penchant for reanimating corpses, he is not a nefarious personage in the least.
 In fact, his constructs serve more often as servants than warriors.